Biting down on the eastern subterranean termite

 Typically, social insects such as termites defend their nests from both intraspecific (unrelated members from neighbouring nests) and interspecific (different species, such as ants) intruders.
-Defenses can include overt aggression, such as biting, lunging and stinging and releasing noxious substances, or can be more subtle, such as avoiding building overlapping foraging trails or blocking tunnel entrances.
+Defences can include overt aggression, such as biting, lunging and stinging and releasing noxious substances, or can be more subtle, such as avoiding building overlapping foraging trails or blocking tunnel entrances.

 However, in introduced areas, some termite species can form supercolonies, where there is a lack of aggression between neighbouring nests, a free exchange of workers and reproductives, and interconnected populations that extend over a wide geographic range.

 It is thought that the effects of introduction may result in behaviour changes, and that neighbouring colonies lose their aggressiveness and may even lose the ability to distinguish kin from non-kin.